 Composition Scheme is a simple and easy scheme under GST for taxpayers.
 Small taxpayers can get rid of tedious GST formalities and pay GST at a fixed rate of turnover.
 This scheme can be opted by any taxpayer whose turnover is less than Rs.
-1.5 crore*.
+1.5 crore in the financial year.

 Watch the below video to learn all about basics of composition scheme-